tranhelen/tranhelen/_posts/2017-11-08-followyourownadvice.md

 ## Goals

-The main reason behind this redesign was to add the case studies onto my website.
-While I'm not necessarily in job-hunting mode, I wanted to feel "finished" with my last position.
+The main reason behind this redesign was to add the case studies onto my website–I wanted to feel "finished" with my last position and it felt strange to leave a position with no documentation.
 In addition, I had a sneaking suspicion that the content was overgrowing the last design and I needed to make room for more writing in the future.

-The frequent redesigns have been accommodating for doubling content every year:
+The frequent redesigns have been accommodating for doubling content every year.
+As you can probably tell, I'm more of an <a href="/payingattention">incrementalist than I am a completionist</a>:

 <figure>
 	<div class="grid">